 How connected are you to your world and your environment?

-What type of relationships do you forge?
-Do you believe relationships matter?
+The floor is yours: What type of relationships do you build?
+Why do you think relationships matter?
 Share your thoughts in the comments.